 Students will study a range of texts from a variety of challenging genres.
 The texts studied in English cover a huge range from the canon of Shakespeare, 19th century literature such as Stevenson and modern-day classics from authors and playwrights like Russell.
-English Literature: A Shakespeare play, a modern drama, poetry anthology, dating from 1730-Present Day modern poetry and a 19th century novella.
 The department has developed an excellent enrichment programme to support English Literature texts with a variety of trips to theatres and museums including The Globe in London.